lofar-astron/factor/docs/source/parset.rst

         of the preflagger ``baseline`` parameter (see the DPPP documentation for details of the syntax).
 E.g., ``flag_baseline = [CS013HBA*]``.
 Note that baseline and time flagging (set with
-        :term:`flag_reltime`) ranges are AND-ed to produce the final flags.
+        :term:`flag_abstime`) ranges are AND-ed to produce the final flags.

 .. _parset_calibration_options: